-Stimuli for the first training phase consisted of the two extreme examples (with values of 21% and 43%) and two others selected at random from the ten between those extremes.
+Stimuli for the first training phase consisted of the two extreme examples (with values of 21% and 43%) and two others selected at random from the ten whose values lay between the extremes.
 The eight remaining stimuli formed the second training set and were presented in random order.